Pheme-Protocol/Pheme-Protocol/docs/CONTRIBUTING.md

 * Use TypeScript for type safety
 * 2 spaces for indentation rather than tabs
-* You can try running `npm run lint` for style unification
+* You can try running `yarn lint` for style unification

 ## License
 By contributing, you agree that your contributions will be licensed under its GNU AGPL-3.0 License.